eublefar/ReinforcementLearningImplementations/README.md

 # ReinforcementLearningImplementations
 DDPG and PPO RL agents implemented in Pytorch.
-Experiments are tracked using Polyaxon framework hence usage is defined in polyaxonfiles (simple YAML definitions)
+Experiments are tracked using Polyaxon framework and usage is defined in polyaxonfiles (simple YAML definitions)
-Usage example:
+CLI usage example:
 bash
 ```bash
 python -u train.py \